pu2clr/QN8066/examples/03_LCD_16x2_AND_20x4/README.md

 Wire up using teh standalone ATmega328

 The wiring for the standalone ATmega328 is the same as with the Nano, Uno, or Pro Mini versions.
 I only changed the menu button to digital pin D14/A0 to make it easier.
 But you can keep it on pin 8 if you want, just be careful with the physical connections.
+It is worth noting that the Up/Right and Down/Left buttons have been replaced by the encoder, which uses pins 2 and 3 of the Arduino/ATmega328.
+This change is beneficial because these pins allow for interrupt configuration, making the interface more responsive.

 | Device name               | Device Pin / Description  |  Arduino Pin  |